lusingander/serie/README.md

 # The width of a author date in the commit list.
 # type: u16
 date_width = 10
+# Whether to show a author date in the commit list in local timezone.
+# type: boolean
+date_local = true
 # The width of a author name in the commit list.
 # type: u16
 name_width = 20